Summary

 Official Title

-Incisional Negative Pressure Wound Therapy for Preoperatively Irradiated Lower Extremity Soft Tissue Sarcoma Wounds.
-A Prospective Randomized Clinical Trial
+Incisional Negative Pressure Wound Therapy for Preoperatively Irradiated Lower Extremity Soft Tissue Sarcoma Wounds. a Prospective Randomized Clinical Trial

 Details